skst/LicenseManager/README.md

 ### The Licensed Application

+The licensed application must use the `LicenseManager` class to validate the license.
+This means that it will also need to include the following NuGet packages:
+* Standard.Licensing
+* CommunityToolkit.Mvvm

 The licensed application must pass the `Product ID` and the `Public Key` to the license validation API.

 ```